pankleks/pm2-health/README.md

 `pm2-health` is written using TypeScript with ES2017 target.

 ES2017 is supported by Node 8+, if you need to use ealier version of Node, please build solution using different target in `tsconfig.json`.

-Also in `Probes.js`, use `function` instead `=>` syntax.